-- The person must file a written motion (filed under seal) to offer such evidence no later than ten (10) days before the trial, served on all parties, and include a description of the specific evidence and purpose for introduction. - A hearing must be held in chambers or otherwise out of the hearing of the public and the jury to determine whether the proffered evidence is admissible.
+- The person must file a written motion to offer such evidence. - A hearing must be held in chambers or otherwise out of the hearing of the public and the jury to determine whether the proffered evidence is admissible.
 At the Rule 412 hearing the court must determine whether the standard required by this statute is met and whether the probative value of the evidence outweighs its unfair prejudice to the victim.
-The court will specify the evidence which may be offered and

-- areas with respect to which the alleged victim may be examined or cross-examined. - The record of this hearing is sealed except for any testimony that may be used for impeachment, facilitating appellate review, or assisting the court or parties in their preparation of the case.

-C. Admissibility of Video Recordings of Child Testimony (T.C.A. § 24-7-123)
+The court will specify the evidence which may be offered and areas with respect to which the alleged victim may be examined or crossexamined. - The record of this hearing is sealed except for any testimony that may be used for impeachment, facilitating appellate review, or assisting the court or parties in their preparation of the case. - C. Admissibility of Video Recordings of Child Testimony (T.C.A. § 24-7-123)